rtCamp/docs.rtcamp.com/rtmedia/addons/rtmedia-photo-filters.md

 ** How do I check if ImageMagick is installed on my server? **

-Go to BuddyPress Media’s **support** tab in your WordPress dashboard.
+Go to rtMedia’s support tab --> **Debug info** in your WordPress dashboard.
 You will see the following:

 *ImageMagick is not installed*